SandboxPowered/SandboxDesign/readme.md

 The pull request should only be used for to discuss the format (vocabulary changes, syntax, ...) while actual design discussion should still be in the issue.

+## Proposal status

+A proposal can have one of the following statuses :
+ - Discussion : the proposal is being actively discussed.
+This status is not typically seen on proposal documents, but rather on issues and pull requests
+ - Draft : the proposal is being written
+ - Accepted : the proposal has been merged into the master branch